-October 2- International Day of Non-Violence
+October 15- International Day of The Rural Women

 Poverty is the worst form of violence.